ManiAm/RAG-Mail/README.md

 The `RecursiveCharacterTextSplitter` from LangChain is a utility designed to break large text documents into smaller, semantically meaningful chunks based on a hierarchy of configurable separators.
 By default, it attempts to split on paragraph breaks, then sentences, and finally words or characters, ensuring that chunks are as long as possible without exceeding a specified size.
 In this project, we use the same utility to divide email threads into chunks suitable for embedding and retrieval.

 However, because email threads often include structured markers, quoted replies, or inline attachments, we override the default separators with a custom list tailored to email formatting.
 This allows us to prioritize splitting along email boundaries, attachment sections, and reply headers, rather than arbitrary sentences or paragraphs.
-This strategy results in cleaner, self-contained chunks that preserve the context of individual messages within a thread—improving semantic coherence and the quality of downstream retrieval.
+This strategy results in cleaner, self-contained chunks that preserve the context of individual messages within a thread - improving semantic coherence and the quality of downstream retrieval.

 ### Embedding

 We use the `bge-large-en-v1.5` embedding model because it provides high-quality semantic representations while supporting a context window of up to 512 tokens.
-To stay within this limit and avoid truncation, the combined thread content (including attachments) is split using a chunk size of `1,800` characters—an approximate upper bound for 512 tokens in typical English text.
+To stay within this limit and avoid truncation, the combined thread content (including attachments) is split using a chunk size of `1,800` characters - an approximate upper bound for 512 tokens in typical English text.
 This strategy ensures each chunk maintains coherent meaning while remaining compatible with the model’s constraints.
 Each chunk is then embedded and stored in the Qdrant vector database through a backend API exposed by the RAG-Talk system.

 | Model Name           | Model Type | Vector Size | Max Tokens | Max Characters |
 |----------------------|------------|-------------|------------|----------------|